web3goals/answer-2-earn-prototype/README.md

 Answer fan questions, earn LYX rewards — a LUKSO Mini-App with AI verification.

+## ✨ Background

+In the past, personal question and answer apps have been popular and viral.
+The largest one, ask.fm, had 50 million monthly active users.
+With the capabilities of Lukso and AI, this idea can be improved and achieve greater performance.

 ## 🛠️ How it works

 The Mini-App facilitates a question-and-answer interaction between users (Askers and Answerers) on the LUKSO Testnet, leveraging Universal Profiles and smart contracts.